-

 Hillary Harvey

-Prior to joining the Hannah Arendt Center, Hillary was Communications Specialist for Ulster County Executives Jen Metzger and (now-Congressman) Pat Ryan.
-She served on Ulster County's first Innovation Team, which built and managed the Ulster County COVID-19 hotline throughout the pandemic, and implemented goal-setting strategies across the 20+ governmental departments.
-Hillary earned her BA degree from Bennington College, and she is passionate about civic engagement.
+Prior to joining the Hannah Arendt Center, Hillary was Communications Specialist for Ulster County Executives Jen Metzger and (now-Congressman) Pat Ryan, organizing press events, public hearings, and social media management for the Exec's Office and 20+ governmental departments.
+She served on Ulster County's first Innovation Team, which built and managed the Ulster County COVID-19 Hotline, where she designed and directed Knowledge Management to enable 100+ call agents to answer 35,000 service requests during the pandemic.
+Hillary earned her BA degree from Bennington College.

 Philip Lindsay